Our Committee Members

 Graeme moved into the internet/ multimedia / ebusiness arena in 1995 with QANTM multimedia as a part of the creative nation project, researching and developing internet capabilities.
 In 2000 Graeme moved to entity1 to focus on the business management and ebusiness areas as well as general multimedia and e-learning and is also working in the BITS incubator Original IT as the chair of the mentor panel and the selection panel for business incubatees in the IT area.

 Graeme worked on a range of business consultancies and projects, including work in indigenous communities.
-In 2003 I ran a research project, Closing the Digital Divide, looking at e-delivery of education and management support into remote communities.
+In 2003, he ran a research project, Closing the Digital Divide, looking at e-delivery of education and management support into remote communities.

 In 2008 Graeme was elected as the Lord Mayor of Darwin and served a 4 year term.
 Graeme is passionately involved in wildlife issues since 1990 when he developed a multimedia integrated information system about native plants and animals.
 The system featured as a Questacon display for 7 years and was part of award winning project in indigenous education.